 Payment of Fees

-All students desiring on-campus housing must submit an online housing application and include the non-refundable housing deposit of $300.00 by the deadline date (May 1st for fall entry, November 1st for spring entry).
+All students desiring on-campus housing must submit an online housing application and include the non-refundable housing deposit of $300.00 by the deadline date (Fall semester entry-April 1st for current NSU students and June 1st for incoming first-time students; Spring semester entry-November 1st).

 Applications will be considered upon submission of a complete housing application and the $300 deposit.
 Students may submit a request for a preferred residential community but Housing and Residence Life does not guarantee placement.
 Spaces are assigned on a first-come, first-serve basis.